Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfsdeleteproject-cmd.md

 0. In Report Manager, choose Show Details.

-0. Verify that the folder for the deleted team project no longer appears.
+0. Verify that the folder for the deleted project no longer appears.
-Choose the root folder TfsReports, and then choose the folder named for the team project collection.
+Choose the root folder TfsReports, and then choose the folder named for the project collection.
 There should no longer be a folder with the name of the deleted project.

 0. If either the reports or the Web site remain, see the next procedure.

 ## Remove Remaining Components After Partial Project Deletion

-If the project portal Web site and reports folder remain after you delete a team project, remove the site and folder manually.
+If the project portal Web site and reports folder remain after you delete a project, remove the site and folder manually.

-0. Log on to the server that hosts Reporting Services for the team project that you deleted.
+0. Log on to the server that hosts Reporting Services for the project that you deleted.

 0. Open Internet Explorer, and in the Address box type the URL of the Reporting Services Web site using one of the following URL formats: